 SEAN: REAL is still ongoing in Japan, albeit at a very slow rate, and now North America gets Vol. 11.
 This volume actually promises to feature Nomiya, the delinquent protagonist who got most of the beginning of the series before the focus moved away from him.
 Still a good story well-told, as you’d expect from Inoue.

-MELINDA: Hurray!
+MJ: Hurray!
 Seriously, that’s the only possible response to a new volume of REAL.

 MICHELLE: I disagree.
 I think “Huzzah!” works equally well!